islamkh0x0/JavaScript-for-Cyber-Security/Type-Conversions.md

 ## Type conversions (Number(), String(), Boolean()).
+**Note:** You can try all the code examples in the console log.
+As mentioned before, any JavaScript code can be executed in the console log.
 ### String Conversion

 String conversion happens when we need the string form of a value.